yinazee/yinazee.github.io/_posts/2018-04-07-differences_between_class_and_instance_methods.markdown

 lassie = Dog.new
 ```

 So the Dog class machine just churned out a new **instance** of a dog, and we set it to variable 'lassie'.
-And just like class methods, only instance methods can be called on instance objects.
+And just like class methods, only instance methods can be called on instance of a class.

 So taking from what we have so far....